 Quora profile of Tubik Studio content manager Marina, who is already among the Most Viewed Writers

-So, welcome to the first room of our virtual library, with the book list on UX, UI and HCI.
+So, welcome to the first room of our virtual library, with the book list on UX, UI, and HCI.
 Certainly, this theme division is quite relative as most books mentioned here more or less deal on the crossroads of all the spheres mentioned.
-Here’s the list of books for you in the random order.
+Here’s the list of books for you in random order.

 User Experience Design (UX) and Usability

 - Steve Krug “Rocket Surgery Made Easy: The Do-It-Yourself Guide to Finding and Fixing Usability Problems”